 - 10.2.8 Fabrication, Falsification, or Unauthorized Modification of an Academic Record

 - 10.2.9 Obstruction of the Academic Activities and Scholarly Research of Another

 - 10.2.10 Illegal or Unauthorized Use of University Resources

 - 10.3 Handling Allegations of Misconduct by Rackham Graduate Students

 This policy defines serious violations of academic integrity.
 Allegations of such violations will lead to inquiries conducted under the authority of the Graduate School or other schools and colleges, and may result in the imposition of serious disciplinary actions.
 Procedures for these inquiries are described below (see section 10.3).

-Other units in the University maintain campus-wide policies and procedures concerning personal conduct including sexual misconduct; discrimination and harassment in the workplace; conflict of interest; use of information technology resources; misconduct in sponsored research; protocols for the conduct of research involving human subjects and animal use; and requirements concerning export controls and access restrictions for certain technologies.
+Other units in the University maintain campus-wide policies and procedures concerning personal conduct including sexual harassment and misconduct; assault, theft, cyber-misconduct and other violations; discrimination and harassment in the workplace; conflict of interest; use of information technology resources; misconduct in sponsored research; protocols for the conduct of research involving human subjects and animal use; and requirements concerning export controls and access restrictions for certain technologies.
 Students engaged in research are expected to understand and follow the policies and regulations that apply to their investigations.
 Students are also responsible for learning and observing standards of professional conduct of their field.

 Students are also accountable for maintaining the standards of academic integrity endorsed by their graduate program, which may set additional expectations.

 Offenses against the standards of academic integrity include the following categories of misconduct.
 These categories are not limited to the violations listed below, but may include other forms of misconduct.

 - Copying from another’s exam or other evaluative assignment